adarsh-dhakad/my_android_experience/README.md

 # how to make code thread safe in Kotlin

-# Why are coroutines lightweight internally they are using thread
+# Why are coroutines lightweight internally they are using thread  -( VirtualThread  is also light weight from java 19 Thread.startVirtualThread )

 # MVI MVVM MVC